po5/harukaze-oss/README.md

+# cms

+The CMS repository.
+The main part of the service.
+Requires a core server to operate.

-# Harukaze-OSS
+# Dependencies

-Harukaze-OSS is a CMS (and optionally, booru) written in JavaScript, utilizing Koa, Knex, and other libraries for maximum awesome!!!

-## Requirements
- - Node.js
+ - Node.js 16+
- - npm (if you already have Node.js, you probably have this)
+ - Yarn
- - MySQL (or MariaDB)
+ - PostgreSQL
- - FFmpeg
+ - Harukaze Core server

-## Setup
+# Setup
-Install dependencies by running `npm install`.
+To install Node dependencies, run `yarn install`.

-Copy `config.example.json` to `config.json` and configure the server to your liking.
+Copy `config.example.json` to `config.json` and modify it to reflect the installation.
-Make sure to edit the field called `knex` in order to connect to the database.

-Next, run `npx knex migrate:latest` to setup database stuff.

-## Running
-Once everything is setup and configured, simply run `node app.js` in the same directory as the project, and it should be running!

-For production deployments, you'll probably want to run Harukaze-OSS through something like pm2.

-## Code Style
-See `CODESTYLE.md`.
+To start the development server, run `yarn start`.
+To build a JavaScript distribution, run `yarn build`.